The Snyder Cut is Being Released

 By Matt Chieco

-Can you hear that excitement?
-That’s the Snyder Cut going from an urban legend to a reality.
+Can you feel that excitement?
+It's the Snyder Cut transforming from an urban legend into a reality.

 In 2017, Zack Snyder had to step down as the director of Justice League due to a family emergency, leading to Joss Whedon taking over.
 Following the movie's release, a growing movement of fans embraced the hashtag #ReleaseTheSnyderCut.

 Over the past few years, this movement has gained such momentum that billboards have been purchased in Times Square and banners have flown over Comic-Con.
 Even the movie's stars joined in, tweeting the hashtag in support.

 On May 20th, the announcement came: ‘Zack Snyder’s Justice League’ will be released on HBO Max in 2021, shortly after rumors circulated that Snyder screened his cut for executives.
 Warner Bros.
 Pictures is allocating between $20-30 million to realize Snyder’s vision.
 This budget is being used to reassemble the original post-production team for finalizing the score and visual effects.
 It might also go towards bringing back Ben Affleck, Henry Cavill, Gal Gadot, Ray Fisher, and Ezra Miller for reshoots.